Is Now the Time to go Into Real Estate?By Caitlin in Posts

 Test the Water Before Jumping In

 Yes, the economy is still shaky, but it’s moving forward.
-Salespeople who took any job just to survive and bring home a paycheck are now exploring what they really want to do, and for some that means selling homes.
+Salespeople who took any job just to survive and bring home a paycheck are now exploring what they really want to do, and for some, that means selling homes.
 Those interested in getting their feet wet in the highly competitive real estate profession can begin as a part-time agent.

 Starting a second career as a realtor while still holding onto a full-time primary job is not easy, but it’s a way to incorporate that necessary skill set into a moneymaking venture.
 According to Lee Dworshak, a realtor with Keller Williams LA Harbor Realty, the 80/20 rule applies in real estate as in anywhere else.
 That is, 80 percent of the work is done by 20 percent of the agents out there.

 After earning their real estate license, realtors have the option of getting a foot in the door by working part-time.
 The most organized and motivated agents are the ones most likely to succeed.
-An advantage to this strategy is that if things don’t work out, the other job will be a financial safety net.
+An advantage of this strategy is that if things don’t work out, the other job will be a financial safety net.

 The best way to think of beginning a career in real estate is to look forward, not back.
 Despite the rocky road the housing market has weathered, the outlook is bright.
 For those who want it badly enough, the opportunity will always be there.